Brikas/AE/KLC.md

 	- [[What is Leadership?]]
 		- Course also teaches vocabulary to use in describing
 - **Random**
-	- Initial observations about leadeship collapsed:: true
+	- Initial observations about leadership collapsed:: true
 		- When we try to define leadership
 			- We intuitively define what a great leader/leadership is